-Ana began her education at the Technion Institute of Technology in Israel.
-After receiving a full scholarship, she completed her Bachelor and Master of Architecture degrees with concentration in Ecology and Urbanism at Cornell University.
-She is a recipient of the Eidlitz Traveling Fellowship and holds various awards in the fields of design, photography and architecture.
-Among other initiatives, she participated in the BWAF Emerging Leaders program.
-She has been invited to teach studios and participate in numerous design reviews throughout the years.
-She is an active member of the design community in New York City and a mentor to the next generation of creative professionals.
+Ana completed her Bachelor and Master of Architecture degrees at Cornell University.
+She is a recipient of the Eidlitz Traveling Fellowship and holds various awards in the fields of design, photography, and architecture.
+Ana also participated in the BWAF Emerging Leaders program.
+She is an active member of the firm’s mentorship program and KPF+, a community group dedicated to advancing gender equality in the workplace.